S

 Northern Stargazer

 The Northern Stargazer (Astroscopus guttatus) has a range that stretches from North Carolina to New York, with a population of considerable size in the Chesapeake Bay area.
 Depending on ocean conditions, including temperatures, these fish sometimes appear in the Mediterranean.
-This type of Stargazer may shock its prey but won’t go out of its way to shock divers unless disturbed.
+This type of Stargazer may shock its prey, but won’t go out of its way to shock divers unless disturbed.

 Common Stargazer

 The Common Stargazer (Kathetostoma leave) is known as the Southern Stargazer.
-Like the Northern Stargazers that inhabit the Atlantic, these fish also live in ocean bottoms and are a biting risk to divers.
+Like the Northern Stargazers that inhabit the Atlantic, these fish also live on ocean bottoms and are a biting risk to divers.
 These fish live primarily off the Australian coast, near Queensland and Tasmania.

 Appearance